juandarr/todo-react-django/README.md

 ## Features

-- Tasks: The concept of task/todo is used to represent something that you will eventually do with at least a definition, purpose or topic (title).
+- Tasks: The concept of task/todo is used to represent an action to be taken with at least a title.
 Tasks have the following properties:
   - Title
   - Description
-    - An optional description of the task
+    - An optional description of the task.
+May be used for note taking, the limit is about 1000 characters.
+Supports markdown for substaks, headers (h1, h2, h3 and h4), bullet points and more.
   - Completed
-    - Represents whether the task has been completed or not
+    - Represents whether the task has been completed or not.
+False when created, becomes true upon completion.
   - Due date
     - A past/present/future date at which the task is suppose to be completed
   - Priority